varnish/Varnish-Book/varnish_book.rst

         And a director must have a name.

         The simplest directors available are the round-robin director and the random director.
-The round-robin director only takes no additional arguments - only the backends.
+The round-robin director takes no additional arguments - only the backends.
 It will pick the first backend for the first request, then the second backend for the second request, and so on, and start again from the top.
 If a